denten-books/plain-text/main.md

-critical thinking is an idea that is easier to perform than to explain, because the details become contentious as soon as they are formalized.[^ln12-closereading] I will tread carefully by committing myself to some notion of careful, deliberate, reflective practice aimed at deep comprehension.
+critical thinking is an idea that is easier to perform than to explain, because the details become contentious as soon as they are formalized.[^ln12-closereading] I will tread carefully by committing myself to some notion of deliberate and reflective practice aimed at deep comprehension.
 The Partnership for Assessment of Readiness for College and Careers (PARCC), the organization responsible for the Common Core standards being implemented in schools across the United States today, promotes close